idank/holykeebs-docs/faq/index.md

 ## Shipping

+All orders are shipped from Israel.
+Please check your country's customs and duties policy to be informed of any potential fees you might have to pay upon receipt of your order.

 ### Do you ship globally?

 Yes, if you don't see your country in the shipping page, please contact us.